tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 ### Launching
 To start a server, run `./manage-tModLoaderServer.sh --start`.
 The `--start` flag can be added to the installation process above to automatically start the server.
 Be sure to pass in `--folder` again if you used it during installation.
 The server can also be started by navigating to tModLoader's installation directory (Default `~/tModLoader` for GitHub, `~/Steam/steamapps/common/tModLoader` for SteamCMD) and running `./start-tModLoaderServer.sh`

-#### Automatically Selecting A World
-If you want to run tModLoader without needing any input on startup (such as from an init system), then all you need to do is copy the example [serverconfig.txt](https://github.com/tModLoader/tModLoader/tree/1.4.4/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/serverconfig.txt) and change the settings how you like.
-Additional options can be found [on the Terraria wiki](https://terraria.wiki.gg/wiki/Server#Server_config_file)

 ### Updating
 If an update for `manage-tModLoaderServer.sh` is available, a message will be printed letting you know one is available.
 It can be updated using `./manage-tModLoaderServer.sh --update-script`.
 An outdated script may contain bugs or lack features, so it is usually a good idea to update.